5 Steps to Fixing Your Culture

-If your business isn’t performing as well as you would like, make sure a culture review is high on your list of things to change.
-“Gut feel” comes in a lot here but other indicators include poor productivity, customer service, declining financial performance and high turnover.
-Look at the work culture and be honest with yourself as to whether you have a problem in this area.
+If your business isn't performing as well as you would like, make sure a culture review is on your list of things to change.
+"Gut feel" comes in a lot here, but other indicators include poor productivity, customer service, declining financial performance and high turnover.
+Look at the work culture and be honest about whether you have a problem in this area.

-Who is better placed to tell you the hard truths of the work culture than your employees?
+Who's better placed to tell you the hard truths of the work culture than your employees?
 Ask them what they think!
-Don’t defend the business or yourself and just ask them to be honest (i.e. shut up and listen).
-Doing this regularly will reveal a lot of invaluable information.
-Make sure you don’t focus on any level or department specifically but try and take a snapshot of a variety of employees at every level for a better picture.
+Don't defend the business or yourself and ask them to be honest (i.e. shut up and listen).
+Doing this will reveal a lot of invaluable information.
+Make sure you don't focus on any level or department specifically but try to take a snapshot of various employees at every level for a better picture.

-Staff are best positioned to also tell you how to solve problems.
+Staff are best to tell you how to solve problems.
 As part of the team, put ownership on these employees to make suggestions.

-Take all your feedback and suggestions and pick 2-3 ideas and quickly implement them.
-The fact you have ask for their advice and then actioned changes will make an instant impact in itself to the company culture.
-Some other changes may take time more time, but do not ignore them in the long run.
+Take all your feedback and suggestions, pick 2-3 ideas, and quickly implement them.
+The fact you have asked for their advice and then actioned changes will make an immediate impact in itself on the company culture.
+Some other changes may take longer, but do not ignore them in the long run.

 Improving your culture is not a one-off task.
-You must constantly follow these steps every few months to reassess, get feedback and make improvements.
+You must constantly follow these steps every few months to reassess, get feedback, and improve.

 Culture is KING.
-Make sure you take time to regularly review and make changes as needed.
+Make sure you take time to review and make changes regularly.

 CEO/Founder @ RosterElf